ukhsa-collaboration/standards-api/CONTRIBUTING.md

 > [!NOTE]
 > A commit that has a footer `BREAKING CHANGE:`, or appends a `!` after the type/scope, introduces a breaking API change (correlating with [`MAJOR`](http://semver.org/#summary) in Semantic Versioning).
 A BREAKING CHANGE can be part of commits of any *type*.

+Although the [Conventional Commits](https://www.conventionalcommits.org/) specification allows for an optional `scope` component within the commit message, we do not currently have any defined scopes that need this.
+Linting rules have been configured to disallow commit messages that include a scope.

 #### Example